getml/getml-relbench/README.md

 Ready to elevate your data science skills and make a real impact?
 Here's what awaits you:

-* **Build better models faster:** Learn how to use getML FastProp (short for Fast Propositionalization) for automated features extraction from relational and time-series data to deliver more accurate prediction models without the likes of manual SQL or deep business domain expertise. [getml-community](https://github.com/getml/getml-community) is open source (ELv2), so you can keep using it to turbo-charge your next predictive analytics project and beyond!
+* **Build better models faster:**
+Learn how to use getML FastProp (short for Fast Propositionalization) for automated features extraction from relational and time-series data to deliver more accurate prediction models without manual SQL or deep business domain expertise. [getml-community](https://github.com/getml/getml-community) is open source (ELv2), so you can keep using it to turbo-charge your next predictive analytics project and beyond!

-* **Gain recognition and rewards:**  Showcase your skills, climb the leaderboards, and earn a €100 gift card for every accepted submission.
-Your contributions could be featured in community spotlights and future publications!
+* **Gain recognition and rewards:**  Showcase your skills, climb the leaderboards, and receive €100 as a token of our gratitude for every accepted submission.
+Your contributions may also be featured in community spotlights and future publications!

-* **Expand your network:**  Connect with the getML dev team and other data scientists on our [Discord](https://discord.gg/B4cC9uZHdx).
+* **Expand your network:**
+Connect with the getML dev team and other data scientists on our [Discord](https://discord.gg/B4cC9uZHdx).
 Share your knowledge, learn from others, and help shape the future of open-source automated feature engineering.

-> This challenge will be open for submissions starting from the 20th of January 2025!
+> This challenge will be open for submissions starting on the 20th of January 2025 at 16:00 CET!

+> We will continously add new challenges on a weekly basis until we run out of tasks.
+New challenges will be added on 27th of January at 16:00 CET.

 ## What is Relational Learning?